 Google Meet is the easiest way to give your lecture online.

 Since 2018, Google Meet (formerly called "Hangouts Meet") has been available for all 1Hope Accounts.
-It allows you to host online video conference calls with up to 100 participants, right in the web browser.
-This is different than the old chat/calling tool called Hangouts, which is going away soon.
+It allows you to host online video conference calls with up to 500 participants, right in the web browser.

 Scheduling a Call